 Because when we give up the things that aren’t really working — business, job, career, or whatever pursuit — we allow ourselves to pursue other stuff that might work (or succeed).

-Of course it’s subjective.
-And every situation differs.
+Of course it’s relative.
+Every situation differs.
 I also believe that everyone should have their own metric when to give up or when to keep going.

 The whole point is: Giving up isn’t that bad at all, especially if there are other things we want to pursue, or if there are other things more worthy of our time, energy, and money.